Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Bayesian Spatial Generalized Additive Models for CoDA

 \subsection{Bayesian Generalized Additive models}

-GAMs are flexible models that allow for the incorporation of linear and nonlinear effects in a regression framework for a response variable ($Y_n$) in the exponential family \citep{Hastie1990}.
-A common formulation is:
+{GAMs are flexible models that allow for the incorporation of linear and nonlinear effects within a regression framework for a response distribution in the exponential family \cite{Hastie1990}.
+Let $Y_1, \ldots, Y_N$ denote the response variables and $y_1, \ldots, y_N$ their observed values.
+A common formulation of the model is given by}